brooklynrail/brooklynrail-platform/content/events/2020/07/dawoud-bey-with-lyle-rexer.md

 ---
 title: Dawoud Bey with Lyle Rexer
-summary: American photographer, Dawoud Bey will discuss their work and process with critic, curator, and writer, Lyle Rexer.
+summary: American photographer Dawoud Bey will discuss their work and process with critic, curator, and writer, Lyle Rexer.
 We’ll conclude with a poetry reading from Farnoosh Fathi.
 people: